sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 Fig. 55

-- A simular process can be done for 3-D space, just that now, we will be dealing with a parallelpiped.
+- A similar process can be done for 3-D space, just that now, we will be dealing with a parallelepiped.
 Any of the above 3 cases can be considered as starting point.
 - For instance, consider the following example :-

 ![Fig. 56](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-07-01_21-46-28.png)